 Andreas Mai is a Senior Advisor in the Automotive and Mobility practice of the Boston Consulting Group (BCG).
 As thought leader in digital innovation and the future of people and goods transportation he is frequently invited to speak at conferences worldwide.
 His latest works include “Driving Disruptive Innovation in the Age of Digitization” in the book “Digital or Dead” and “A $5 Trillion Ticket: Funding the Future of Transportation” at TEDx.
 Prior to joining BCG, Andreas served as EVP Market Development, Digital and Innovation at Keolis, where he was responsible for delivering new mobility solutions to public agencies and communities and his team launched the first autonomous shuttle services in North America.
 Before Keolis, Andreas built and led Cisco’s connected vehicle business and worked with global automotive manufacturers and suppliers, insurers and mobile service providers to implement digital innovations and disruptive businesses.
 Andreas founded the technology startup ecomo and advised many senior executives and private equity investors of global automotive manufacturers and suppliers, insurers and mobile service providers as consultant with Roland Berger and PRTM (PWC).
 Andreas has served on the boards of Octo Telematics, Covisint, and Cohda Wireless, as well as on the Connected Vehicle Trade Association and multiple task forces of the World Economic Forum.

-Combining a long-standing interest in transportation policy, mobility technology and urban systems with support from mobility sector colleagues and mentors, Tim, the Executive Director of MaaS America, founded the organization as a place to talk openly about MaaS and advance a framework that reflects America's history, culture and geography.
+Combining a long-standing interest in transportation policy, mobility technology and urban systems with support from mobility sector colleagues and mentors, Tim, the Executive Director of MaaS America, co-founded the organization with a longtime colleague and fellow mobility advocate Jack Opiola as a place to talk openly about MaaS and advance a framework that reflects America's history, culture and geography.
 During his 2+ decades in the transport industry, Tim has played lead roles at private companies and non-profit issues-based groups.
-His time in the private sector at A-to-B USA, GeoToll and Leidos confirmed in him the importance of financial motives and incentives as drivers of the continuous innovation needed to create services people want and would pay for.
-His years at non-profits such as OmniAir, ITSA and IBTTA gave him a unique grasp of the perspectives, pain & pride-points, and overall needs of public sector operators, as well as an appreciation for and ability to marshal and build effective cooperative efforts.
+His time in the private sector at A-to-B USA, GeoToll and Leidos confirmed the importance of financial motives and incentives as drivers of the continuous innovation needed to create services people want.
+His years at non-profits such as OmniAir, ITSA and IBTTA gave him a unique grasp of the perspectives and pain & pride-points of public sector operators, as well as an appreciation for and ability to marshal and build effective cooperative efforts.
 Tim saw that among the current associations in the US, none were focused specifically on Mobility as a Service, or were advancing MaaS in terms of serving and advancing the unique American form of mobility.
 Tim reports that he always enjoyed cities and grew to appreciate urban built environments and how they worked during his stint as a historic renovation worker in downtown Philadelphia.
 He took this interest to Virginia Tech where he earned undergraduate and graduate degrees in Urban Planning.